priyotush25/scholarStream-client/README.md

 Setup Environment

-Create .env.local in the root:
+Create .env.local in the root folder with the following variables:

 VITE_apiKey=your_api_key
 VITE_authDomain=your_auth_domain
 VITE_projectId=your_project_id
-...
+# Add other Firebase and API keys as needed

 Run Development Server
 npm run dev